Chart Color Schemes

 Residential development activity is lower than average in Deeragun according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Deeragun has had around 5 new homes approved each year over the past five financial years, totalling an estimated 25 homes.
-As of FY-26, 14 approvals have been recorded.
-This results in approximately 17 new residents per year arriving for each dwelling constructed between FY-21 and FY-25.
+AreaSearch analysis of ABS building approval numbers shows Deeragun has seen approximately 5 new homes approved each year over the past five financial years, totalling an estimated 25 homes.
+In FY-26 so far, 14 approvals have been recorded.
+This results in an average of around 17 new residents arriving per dwelling constructed annually between FY-21 and FY-25.

-The demand significantly exceeds new supply, which typically leads to price growth and increased buyer competition.
-New dwellings are developed at an average value of $510,000, moderately above regional levels, indicating a focus on quality construction.
-Compared to the Rest of Qld, Deeragun has significantly less development activity, 73.0% below the regional average per person.
+The demand for dwellings significantly exceeds the supply, which typically leads to price growth and increased buyer competition.
+New dwellings are developed at an average expected construction cost value of $510,000, moderately above regional levels, indicating a focus on quality construction.
+Compared to the Rest of Qld, Deeragun has significantly less development activity, with 73.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established dwellings.
 However, construction activity has intensified recently.

 Nationally, the area's level is also below average, reflecting its maturity and possible planning constraints.
-New construction has been entirely standalone homes, maintaining Deeragun's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated population per dwelling approval is 711 people.
-Population forecasts indicate Deeragun will gain 1,404 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.
+All new construction in Deeragun has been standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population per dwelling approval is 711 people, indicating a quiet, low activity development environment.
+Population forecasts indicate Deeragun will gain approximately 1,400 residents by 2041 (from the latest AreaSearch quarterly estimate).
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development